jcrvnx/android-hacking-tools/README.md

 ## ⭐ Star This Repository

-If you find this toolkit helpful, don’t forget to [🌟 star the repo on GitHub](https://github.com/jcrvnx/android-hacking-tools) to show your support!
+If you find this toolkit helpful, don't forget to [🌟 star the repo on GitHub](https://github.com/jcrvnx/android-hacking-tools) to show your support!

 ---